Buyers

 • The home is technologically advanced.
 It has energy-efficient lighting, in-floor heating and a control panel in the master bedroom that can turn off any light.

-• The estimated cost of the house today is $1.1 million.
+• The estimated current value of the house is approximately $1.4 million (adjusted for 2025 market conditions).

 Address